The Wound I Can Author: A Meditation on Cutting as Refuge from Dissociation

 Cutting as Authorship, Mythological Descent, and the Language of Rupture

-This essay is not an attempt to romanticize cutting.
+This essay is not an attempt to romanticize the act of cutting.
 People often cut when they feel they are losing their grip on reality—when dissociation spreads, when sadness, shame, desire, or rage become uncontainable, when aloneness takes on a physical dimension.
-Cutting is rarely a chosen “solution” so much as a desperate attempt at relief: a brief moment of agency inside an internal chaos that feels otherwise ungovernable.
+Cutting is rarely a chosen “solution” so much as a desperate attempt at relief: a brief moment of agency inside an internal chaos that feels otherwise ungovernable (Favazza, 1996; McDougall, 1989).

-The deeper conflicts that bring someone to this point—the terror of dissociation, the pull toward and away from intimacy, the inability to metabolize overwhelming affect —are best addressed in psychodynamic or psychoanalytic treatment, where unconscious meanings, long acted out in isolation on the body, can slowly become thinkable and speakable.
-In other words: the overdetermined conflicts expressed through the cut can be shifted into language, and into relationship.
+The deeper conflicts that bring someone to this point—the terror of dissociation, the pull toward and away from intimacy, the inability to metabolize overwhelming affect—are best addressed in psychodynamic or psychoanalytic treatment, where unconscious meanings long enacted in isolation on the body can slowly become thinkable and speakable.
+In other words: the overdetermined conflicts expressed through the cut can be shifted into language, and into relationship (Freud, 1920; Bromberg, 1998).

 This is not a path toward being “saved.”
 It is an invitation to step out of the solitary spiral of pain and into a space where connection becomes thinkable again.
+And it is also an argument—quietly but insistently—against the cultural reflex to meet psychic extremity with management alone.
+Cutting certainly carries risk, and sometimes the duty to protect must be immediate.
+But when our response is organized primarily around control, documentation, and triage, we may temporarily prevent cutting (although it may just drive the act deeper into secrecy) while failing to understand the mind’s attempt to survive.
 This essay does not offer clinical prescriptions.
-Instead, it attempts to evoke the emotional atmosphere out of which cutting emerges—and to imagine how that atmosphere might, eventually, allow for speech, relationship, and life.
+Instead, it attempts to evoke the emotional atmosphere out of which cutting emerges—and to imagine how that atmosphere might, eventually, allow for speech, relationship, and life (Bromberg, 1998; McDougall, 1989).

 I. The Labyrinth, the Cut, and the Refusal to Forget